Is Alcatraz Worth Visiting?

 A big question, huh?
 Is Alcatraz worth visiting?

-In college, I had a weird fascination with prisons.
+In college, I had a weird curiosity all about prisons.
 Let me clarify before you all run screaming in the opposite direction.
 I know it’s kinda weird to admit.
 Believe me.

 Around this time, I was also a huge fan of the HBO drama Oz, which is set in an all-male maximum security prison.
 This show had lots of violence, sharp social critiques, and complex characters.
 For some people, a show like Oz would be too intense, but I found the dynamics interesting.